khaledk2/leb-beta/docs/installation/egp.rst

 Pulling the Container Image
 =============================

-* There is a single container image (EGP.sif) that stores the installations for EToKi, PostgreSQL and Gunicorn.
+* There is a single container image (EGP.sif) that stores the installations for EnteroBase Toolkit (EToKi), PostgreSQL and Gunicorn.
 This needs to be pulled from the Singularity cloud library as follows.
 * If you wish to install it in a different location from the default, you can replace this with a location of your choosing.
 * EGP.sif is the default name for the image, this can be changed by replacing it with <desired_name>.sif.
 * "0.1" is the default image file to pull, this can be changed to a different tag to pull a required image version if required.